gvwilson/thirdbit/src/fiction/iffy/index.md

 not formed,
 *remembered*.
 She had been dreaming about this just before she woke up.
-The knew the realization should have scared her, but she was tired of being scared, so instead she busied herself doing what she knew she did best.
+The realization should have scared her, but she was tired of being scared, so instead she busied herself doing what she knew she did best.

-The tubes turned into a pair of tripods joined at the tip, one standing on the deck while the other raised three arms, waiting patiently for its burden.
+The tubes turned into a pair of tripods joined at the tip, one standing on deck while the other raised three arms, waiting patiently for its burden.
 "Aright,"
 Iffy said.